 The Group's investments in associates and joint ventures are stated in the consolidated statement of financial position at the Group's share of net assets under the equity method of accounting, less any impairment losses.
 The Group's share of the post-acquisition results and other comprehensive income of associates and joint ventures is included in the consolidated statement of profit or loss and consolidated other comprehensive income, respectively.
 In addition, when there has been a change recognised directly in the equity of the associate or joint venture, the Group recognises its share of any changes, when applicable, in the consolidated statement of changes in equity.
-Unrealised gains and losses resulting from transactions between the Group and its associates or joint ventures, except where unrealised losses provide evidence of an impairment of the assets transferred.
+Unrealised gains and losses resulting from transactions between the Group and its associates or joint ventures are eliminated to the extent of the Group's investments in the associates or joint ventures, except where unrealised losses provide evidence of an impairment of the assets transferred.
 Goodwill arising from the acquisition of associates or joint ventures is included as part of the Group's investments in associates or joint ventures.

 If an investment in an associate becomes an investment in a joint venture or vice versa, the retained interest is not remeasured.
 Instead, the investment continues to be accounted for under the equity method.
-In all other cases, upon loss of significant influence over the associate or joint control over the joint venture, the Group measures and recognises any retained\investment\at\its\fair\value.
-Any\difference\between\the\carrying\amount\of\the associate or joint venture upon loss of significant influence or joint control and the fair value of the retained investment and proceeds from disposal is recognised in profit or loss.
+In all other cases, upon loss of significant influence over the associate or joint control over the joint venture, the Group measures and recognises any retained_investment_at_its_fair_value.Any_difference_between_the_carrying_amount_of_the_associate or joint venture upon loss of significant influence or joint control and the fair value of the retained investment and proceeds from disposal is recognised in profit or loss.